London has a great art scene. The city is an art lover’s paradise, literally overflowing with fantastic museums

 15. National Portrait Gallery: Famous Brits

 The National Portrait Gallery houses the world’s largest collection of British portraiture.
 Its art works span the medieval to the contemporary eras.
 Despite its name, it’s not a stuffy museum at all.

 The museum is a who’s who of famous Brits, people from all walks of British life who shaped the history of Britain.

 This makes for a compelling museum experience because the names and faces are all familiar.

-There are two floors.
-If you want to proceed chronologically, start on the second floor.
+There are 3 floors.
+If you want to proceed chronologically, start on the 3rd floor.

-You’ll find famous portraits of Henry VIII, Anne Boleyn, the Ditchley Portrait of Queen Elizabeth I, Shakespeare, James I, Charles I, Oliver Cromwell, and even George Washington.
+You’ll find famous portraits of Richard III, Henry VIII, Anne Boleyn, the Ditchley Portrait of Queen Elizabeth I, Shakespeare, James I, Charles I, Oliver Cromwell, and even George Washington.

-Back on the first floor, you begin with the Victorian era.
+Back on the second floor, you begin with the Victorian era.
 You can admire the kitsch statue of Queen Victoria and Prince Albert.

 There are portraits of famous writers such as Charlotte Bronte, Charles Dickinson, Lord Tennyson, and Virginia Wolff.